Agave potatorum 'Cubic'

 There is very little information about the selection history and origin of this monstrose cultivar of Agave potatorum, and most of them are conflicting information.

-Agave potatorum 'Cubic', also known as Agave 'Cubic', is a unique Agave cultivar with ridges on the back of most of the leaves, which give it a three or four angled appearance.
-The compact rosettes slowly grow up to 12 inches (30 cm) tall and up to 18 inches (45 cm) in diameter.
-Leaves have a long sharp terminal spine and dark reddish-brown teeth that can grow on all leaf sides.
+Agave potatorum 'Cubic', also known as Agave 'Cubic', is a unique succulent that forms compact rosettes of thick fleshy leaves with ridges on the back of most of them, giving them a three or four angled appearance.
+The leaves have a long sharp terminal spine and dark reddish-brown teeth that may grow on all sides.
+The rosettes slowly grow up to 12 inches (30 cm) tall and 18 inches (45 cm) in diameter.

 Soil: Agaves will tolerate most soils as long as they have good drainage, but their preference is sandy or rocky soil.